apodol/Unity3dGame/README.md

 An android free runner game developed in unity.
 C#

+At first start, the user is presented with "how to play instuctions". <br />
 The user is presented with obstacles in the shape of doors. <br />
 The user has to touch and drag upwards if the present door is of type "PULL" <br />
 The user has to touch and drag downwards if the present door is of type "PULL reverse" <br />